Posted by Imperia Caviar Admin on February 11, 2020

 Are you interested in delivering the extraordinary and flavorful world of caviar directly to your taste buds?
-Perhaps you intend to elevate party hors d'oeuvres and impress your guests.
-Or, maybe you have seen caviar served in elegant films, or heard that eating caviar can be an interesting experience and are curious to try this centuries-old delicacy.
+Perhaps you intend to elevate party hors d'oeuvres and impress your guests with its tangy flavor and magic mouthfeel.
+Or, maybe you have seen caviar served in elegant films or heard that eating caviar can be an interesting experience and are curious to try this centuries-old delicacy.

 Whatever your reason, caviar is a gift from the sea that should be tried and treasured by everyone, not just royalty!
 The first thing to learn when starting to develop a palate for caviar is that you should always obtain true sturgeon caviar.
-Only sturgeon species produce true caviar.
+Only species of fish in the sturgeon family produce true caviar.

 Caviar identifies the matured eggs of the fish sturgeon.
-Only sturgeon eggs qualify as caviar!
-Of course, when researching the right product(s) you may come across the word “roe.”
+As all caviar lovers know, only sturgeon eggs qualify as caviar!
+Of course, when researching the right product(s), you may come across the word “roe.”
 Roe is a more general word that means fish eggs, but roe and caviar are definitely not interchangeable.

 You might be surprised to learn that sturgeon caviar has not always been a luxury food.
 It is rumored that before Ivan the Terrible fell in love with caviar, Russian fishermen (as early as the 12th century) would serve it with porridge or eat it by the bowl.
 United States fish roe has also not always been an expensive delicacy.